despreston/go-craq/README.md

 commits that version of the item, then continues to forward the `Commit` message backwards through the chain, one node at a time, until every node has committed the version.

+### What happens when a new node joins the chain?
+When the `node.Start` method is run, the Node will backfill it's list of latest versions for all committed items in it's store, then it'll connect to the coordinator.
+Each Node stores the latest version of each committed item in it's store in-memory.
+This is done so that if the node is or becomes the tail node, other nodes can query it for the latest committed version of an item.
+The resources at the top of the readme provide some info on why this is important, but basically it helps ensure strong consistency.

+After backfilling the map of latest versions the Node connects to the Coordinator.
+The Coordinator adds the new Node to the list of Nodes in the chain, connects to the Node, responds with some metadata for the new Node, then sends updated metadata to the rest of the nodes in the chain to let it know there's a new tail.

+The metadata that the Coordinator sends back to the new Node includes info to let the Node know if it's the head, the tail, and who it's predecessor in the chain is.
+The Node uses this info to connect to the predecessor in the chain.

+After connecting to the predecessor, the Node asks the predecessor for all items it has that a) the Node has no record of, or b) the Node has older versions of.
+This ensures that the new Node is caught up with the chain.
+Because the new node is now the tail, any uncommitted items sent during propagation are immediately committed.

+Once the Node is connected to it's neighbor and the coordinator, it starts listening for RPCs.
+The RPC server is setup and started in [cmd/node](cmd/node).

+### Why store the latest committed versions in-memory?
+It's worth mentioning that CRAQ works best with read-heavy workloads.
+One of it's best "features" is being able to read from any node in the chain.
+If a node receives a read request for key Y and the latest version of key Y in the store is not committed, the node will send a request to the tail to ask for the latest committed version of key Y; this helps ensure that all reads to any node returns the same value.
+In other words, it asserts strong consistency.
+As the chain grows, it takes longer for an item to be committed and the probability of needing to ask the tail for the latest version rises.
+Asking the tail for the latest version can quickly become a bottleneck.
+Therefore, storing these latest versions in-memory affords us higher throughput from the tail for requests for the latest version at the expense of slower startup times because the tail needs to backfill it's map of latest versions.

+In the future, it may be beneficial to let the operator of the node signify whether they'd like to backfill at startup or serve 'latest version' requests directly from the store.